trashbirdecology/luisdva.github.io/_posts/2017-08-15-awkward-spreadsheet-formats.md

 rescDFstacked %<>% filter(Organization != "Organization" & Organization != " ", !is.na(Organization))
 {% endhighlight %}

 The footnotes are the last major issue.
-To bring them into the data rectangle, I used _case\_when_ inside mutate to add the footnote text conditionally, but I’m not very happy with this approach.
+To bring them into the data rectangle, I used _case\_when_ inside _mutate_ to add the footnote text conditionally, but I’m not very happy with this approach.
 To figure out the columns to match with the different individual _grepl_ statements I used _map_ to iterate through the columns.

-Ideally, I wanted to iterate though the special characters and the columns at the same time, because any given observation could have any combination of footnotes (I couldn’t figure out _map2_ and list columns :( ).
+Ideally, I wanted to iterate though the special characters and the columns at the same time, because any given observation could have any combination of footnotes.
+I couldn’t figure out _map2_ and list columns :(

 {% highlight r %}